Malate dehydrogenase (oxaloacetate-decarboxylating) (NADP+): Enzyme regulation

 NADP-ME expression has been shown to be regulated by abiotic stress factors.
-For CAM plants, drought conditions cause stoma to largely remain shut to avoid water loss by evapotranspiration, which unfortunately leads to CO2 starvation.
+For CAM plants, drought conditions cause stoma to largely remain shut to avoid water loss by evapotranspiration, which leads to CO2 starvation.
 In compensation, closed stoma activates the translation of NADP-ME to reinforce high efficiency of CO2 assimilation during the brief intervals of CO2 intake, allowing for carbon fixation to continue.

 In addition to regulation at the longer time scale by means of expression control, regulation at the short-time scale can occur through allosteric mechanisms.
 C4 NADP-ME has been shown to be partially inhibited by its substrate, malate, suggesting two independent binding sites: one at the active site and one at an allosteric site.
 However, the inhibitory effect exhibits pH-dependence – existent at a pH of 7 but not a pH of 8.
 The control of enzyme activity due to pH changes align with the hypothesis that NADP-ME is most active while photosynthesis is in progress: Active light reactions leads to a rise in basicity within the chloroplast stroma, the location of NADP-ME, leading to a diminished inhibitory effect of malate on NADP-ME and thereby promoting a more active state.
 Conversely, slowed light reactions leads to a rise in acidity within the stroma, promoting the inhibition of NADP-ME by malate.
 Because the high energy products of the light reactions, NADPH and ATP, are required for the Calvin cycle to proceed, a buildup of CO2 without them is not useful, explaining the need for the regulatory mechanism.

 This protein may use the morpheein model of allosteric regulation.